-Blast heard near US Embassy in Kabul on 9/11 anniversary
+Rocket blast at US Embassy in Kabul on 9/11 anniversary

-KABUL, Afghanistan (AP) — A large explosion rocked Afghanistan’s capital near the U.S. Embassy just minutes into Wednesday, the anniversary of the 9/11 attack on the United States.
+KABUL, Afghanistan (AP) — A rocket exploded at the U.S. Embassy in Afghanistan just minutes into Wednesday, the anniversary of the 9/11 attack on the United States, but officials at the compound declared all-clear about an hour later and reported no injuries.

-A plume of smoke rose over Kabul just after midnight and sirens could be heard.
+A plume of smoke rose over central Kabul shortly after midnight and sirens could be heard.
 Inside the embassy, employees heard this message over the loudspeaker: “An explosion caused by a rocket has occurred on compound.”

-There was no immediate comment from Afghan officials or those with the NATO mission, which is also nearby.
+There was no immediate comment from Afghan officials.
+The NATO mission, which is nearby, also said no personnel had been injured.

-It would be the first major attack in the Afghan capital since President Donald Trump abruptly called off U.S.-Taliban talks over the weekend, on the brink of an apparent deal to end America’s longest war.
+It was the first major attack in the Afghan capital since President Donald Trump abruptly called off U.S.-Taliban talks over the weekend, on the brink of an apparent deal to end America’s longest war.

 Two Taliban car bombs shook Kabul last week, killing several civilians and two members of the NATO mission.
 Trump has cited the death of a U.S. service member in one of those blasts as the reason why he now calls the U.S.-Taliban talks “dead.”